Associate in Applied Science

 English and Language Usage proficiency - 60 percent or higher

 Science proficiency - 45 percent or higher

 If repeated TEAS test attempts are needed to meet required scores, the highest subject score from each attempt will be applied towards admission requirements.
-Students are allowed three (3) attempts within five (5) years to take the TEAS and achieve the minimum scores required.
+Students will be allowed a maximum of three (3) attempts within five (5) years to take the TEAS and achieve the minimum scores required.